 How to Optimize Your Images for Search Engines

-There are several elements to SEO optimize when using images in your content.
+There are several elements to optimize when using images in your content.
 Let’s see below how to best optimize your images.

 1. Optimize the Image Filename